 Many juniors who are members of fraternities or sororities live in their Greek Chapter House.
 Others apply to live in a thematic living group (e.g.a Monroe Neighborhood House, Grossman House, or Special Interest House).
 Please see the Timeline for more information about these processes.

-If you wish to live with or close to a group of your friends in the traditional residence halls, you can apply for Gender Inclusive, 6+suite, or Block Housing.
+If you wish to live with or close to a group of your friends in the traditional residence halls or in the privately-owned McCartney Residences, you can submit an application for Gender Inclusive, 6+suite, Block Housing or McCartney North or South.
 These options enable friends to know that they will live together without needing to participate in the Lottery event.

 If you plan to participate in the general lottery, it is possible that apartment or suite style rooms will be open to pick.
 Additionally, the chance of choosing a single room improves.
 Consult the room dimensions and floor plans page to better research specific spaces within the residence halls.
 Review the Timeline for all important dates.